 Lead, Follow or Get Out of the Way

-•May 14, 2009 • Leave a Comment
+•May 14, 2009 • 1 Comment

 Several years ago the Chrysler Corporation used this expression in their advertising.
 I remember Lee Iaccoca uttering this famous line at the end of the commercial.
 It’s a bold statement, isn’t it?
 One I think the church would do well to adopt.
 It leaves little room for complainers, back-biters, gossips, and those who would cause dissension.
 Is there any doubt as to what would happen if those who aren’t leading or following would get out of the way?
 Growth, harmony, tolerance, flexibility?
 It may sound Utopian, but I think this is what God is looking for.